Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to compare Namibia money transfer services

 - Exchange rates.
 What are the exchange rates for your chosen currencies?
-You can use US dollars, South African rands and Namibian dollars in Namibia, but the exchange rates for each will vary.
+You can use US dollars, South African rand and Namibian dollars in Namibia, but the AUD rates for each will vary.
 You might be able to save money by choosing a different currency.

 - Fees.
 How much does a service charge in flat fees?
-Depending on the transfer, it may be worth taking higher fees for more favorable rates.
+Depending on the transfer, it may be worth taking higher fees for more favourable rates.

 - Transfer times.
 Some options may be considerably faster than others.
 If you’re in a hurry, it can be worth taking a little bit of time to find a fast transfer.